 So, even though our Dutch neighbours are blowing our speed out of the water, German internet speeds aren’t so slow after all!

-So, now you know everything you want to know about the internet landscape in Germany!
-In short, Germany is a little behind in terms of high tech infrastructure, but has everything a regular user needs to do their every day working from home, video streaming and online gaming!
+So, now you know everything about the internet in Germany.
+In short, Germany has everything a regular user needs to do their every day working from home, video streaming and online gaming!